Things you can do

 6. Think about where you want to be cared for

 Visit local nursing homes, residential homes or hospices to help you understand what options are available.
 This can help you decide where you’d like to be cared for if you ever need the care and support that these places provide.
+Check what local services are available if you want to be cared for at home.

 7. Visit your local hospice